Dre Campbell Farm

 To use it as a termite protection remedy, you’ll need to finely chop one large hot pepper and soak it in 4 cups of water.

-Let it rest for a little while, strain, and then pour it into a spray bottle.
-Finally, spray the mixture directly onto the critters and their nests.
+Let it rest briefly, strain it, and then pour it into a spray bottle.
+Finally, spray the mixture directly onto the termites and their nests.

-This is another safe method to get rid of drywood termites on your own.
+This is another safe method to get rid of drywood termites by yourself.

-The sun’s UV rays kill the termites, so leaving your furniture out in the sun is one of the best ways to kill the critters.
+Leaving your furniture in the sun is one of the best ways to control the insects.
+Excessive sunlight exposure will kill them.

-It usually comes in powder form, and you can use it as a natural termite killer by spreading it around the perimeter of your home, in cracks, or in other affected areas.
+Therefore, you can use it as a natural termite killer by spreading it around the perimeter of your home, in cracks, or other affected areas.

 Clove oil is a powerful essential oil.
-It has been used as a natural insecticide throughout generations worldwide to kill certain pests in the home and garden.
+People worldwide have used it for many years to kill pests in their homes and gardens.

 To use clove oil as a termite infestation treatment, you’ll need a few things: